wdmssk/netty-example-https/README.md

 - Navigate to where you stored the certificate (*src/main/resources/security/* folder in the project), select the certificate file (*ca_netty.pem*).

 You need JDK 1.8.
 Once you have retrieved the project, go to the project root directory and launch the server with:
 ```shell
 ./gradlew run
 ```

 Access *https://localhost:8443* (or *https://127.0.0.1:8443*) in the browser.
-If everything goes well one should see a "Hello world!" message in your browser and a gray padlock (indicating a trustworthy SSL/TLS connection) [[6](README.md#6-references)].
+If everything goes well one should see a "Hello world!" message in your browser and a gray padlock (indicating a trustworthy SSL/TLS connection) [[5](README.md#4-references)].
 If something went wrong, the browser will display the "Warning: Potential Security Risk Ahead" error page with error codes (that should help to trace the error's cause.).

-This is just a personal project created for study/test purpose.
-So in order to provide a quick start, the *src/main/resources/security* directory was included in the project despite its presence violates some of the before mentioned best practices.
-A production project should __NOT__ contain keystore or keystore configuration parameters, but this directory contains the keystore (*svr_netty.p12* - containing the server private key, and certificate), and Keystore configuration file (*config.properties*).
+The *src/main/resources/security* directory contains the keystore (*svr_netty.p12* - containing the server private key, and certificate), and Keystore configuration file (*config.properties*).
+Despite the inclusion of this directory in the project is against the best practices, the directory was included in the project to allow quick testing.
+A production project __SHOULD NOT INCLUDE__ keystore or keystore configuration parameters.

-The keys, certificates, and keystore in *src/main/resources/security* directory were generated as described in section 4.
+The keys, certificates, and keystore in *src/main/resources/security* directory were generated as described in section 3.2.

+## 3. Security Best Practices and Netty https Server

+Best practices for certificates and security [[1](README.md#4-references), [2](README.md#4-references)] is to secure the private keys.
+HSM (hardware security module), secret manager, and keystore files can be used to secure the keys.
+Keystore files are the de-facto “secrets repository” for Java/JVM-based applications.

+Other relevant certificates and security best practices [[1](README.md#4-references), [2](README.md#4-references), [3](README.md#4-references), [4](README.md#4-references)] include:
+- Do not package keystore files and keystore configuration files (including passwords) inside Jar files/application archive files.
+- Use standard operating system access security protocols to protect keystore files and keystore configuration files (including passwords).
+- Use the PKCS12 Format for keystores.

+The repository source code is intended to be used as reference for implementing a Netty HTTPS/SSL server using keystore.
+The following topics provide additional information necessary to implement a Netty https server based on best practices.

-## 3. How to to Create a Netty https Server
+### 3.1 How to to Create a Netty https Server
 To create a Netty https server, the following is required:

 - Keystore with server private key and certificate signed by CA. In the project, *src/main/resources/security/svr_netty.p12* is the keystore file.